"Relationships are the soil we want our youth planted in."

 Billy and Kate have a vision for partnering with the local church to equip mentors who will develop long-term relationships and walk alongside vulnerable children and at-risk youth—especially as they transition toward adulthood.

-Billy and Kate Greenman are serving with Paths of Hope in Peru as support-raised missionaries through United World Mission.
+Billy and Kate Greenman are serving with Paths of Hope in Peru as support-raised missionaries through Mesa Global.

 To learn more about Billy and Kate, check out their blog Twelve Degrees South.